trek-view/basecamp/_posts/2022-04-22-turn-gopro-timelapse-video-into-timelapse-images.md

  <tr><td>60</td><td>18000</td><td>9000</td><td>3600</td><td>1800</td><td>900</td><td>360</td></tr>
 </tbody></table>

-For example, if a video was shot at a 2 second interval, and we extract at 5 FPS using ffmpeg, each frame extracted by ffmpeg will be exactly 12 seconds apart in real-world time.
+For example, if a video was shot at a 2 second interval, and we extract frames from the video at 5 FPS using ffmpeg, each frame extracted by ffmpeg will be exactly 12 seconds apart in real-world time.

 The ffmpeg command for this would be something like;